For more information about policies and procedures, visit the Office of the Registrar.

 II.
 The Faculty: Each faculty member is responsible at the beginning of the semester for announcing in writing his or her attendance policy and the effect that absences may or will have on a student’s final standing and grade in the course.
 Each instructor respects the time allotted other academic and extracurricular exercises by not rescheduling academic exercises for which attendance is required.
 Rescheduling classes at times other than those published by the registrar causes conflict with other regularly scheduled classes and activities.
 Should it be necessary to meet at non-regularly established times, the instructor of the class provides an alternate opportunity for making up the rescheduled meeting if a student requests it.
 Faculty members may require additional activities, such as individual conferences with the professor, attending symposia, films, etc. Faculty members should include a schedule of such additional activities in the syllabus at the start of the semester.

 III.
 Student Responsibility: Students are expected to attend all their regularly scheduled classes, laboratory periods, and other academic exercises.
 Should an absence from regularly scheduled academic exercises be unavoidable (beyond a student’s control), it is the student’s responsibility to communicate with the professor, preferably beforehand, concerning the absence.
-Individual faculty members have the authority to drop students from a course for non-attendance on the first class day, unless the student has made prior arrangements with the dean or have extraordinary circumstances.
+Individual faculty members have the authority to drop students from a course for non-attendance on the first class day, unless the student has made prior arrangements with the dean or has extraordinary circumstances.
 The Deans cannot excuse a student from class.
-However, at the request of the student, the student’s Dean or designee may convey to the faculty information about personal emergencies, including medical illness, faced by students when students are unable to convey the information themselves.
+However, at the request of the student, the student’s Dean or designee may convey to the faculty information about personal emergencies, including medical illness, faced by the student when the student is unable to convey the information him or herself.
 Students are advised that absence from class, for whatever reason, does not excuse them from meeting course requirements and objectives.
 Students who register for a course and fail to attend for the remainder of the semester (without properly dropping or withdrawing from the course) may be issued a grade of ‘F’ for non-attendance.

 When a conflict exists between the attendance policy of an instructor and the student’s planned extracurricular activities, the student must decide where his or her priorities lie before enrolling in the course.
 By remaining in the course, the student agrees to accept the attendance policy set by the professor.